joequant/OG-PlatformNative/README.txt

 OG-Platform build.
 If these artifacts are not correctly generated then no artifacts will be produced from here.

+To run the package, the integration service from OG-Language will require a running engine instance to connect to (e.g. run the server from OG-Examples and use opengamma.engine.host=localhost in tests.properties).

 Assuming that OG-Language builds correctly then the R package should compile and run from Linux as long as R is in the path and R-devel headers are in the standard include path.